 Homework (25%) - There are five online problem sets for the semester.
-Each problem set includes multiple chapters.
+Each problem set includes multiple chapters (individual links).
 Please refer to the Course Schedule (below) for when homework is assigned.
 Access to these problem sets will be via links in Canvas (Assignments section).
 Answers should be submitted electronically on the Sunday a problem set is assigned by 11PM.
-For example, HW #1 assigned Week 3 (2/10-2/14) will be due Sunday 2/16 by 11PM.
+For example, HW #1 assigned Week 2 (8/30-9/3) will be due Sunday 9/5 by 11PM.
 No late work will be accepted.
 Please note: although problem sets are "assigned" during a particular week, you can access and start chapter work earlier.
 Smartwork allows three attempts before finalizing your submission.

 Answers to problem sets will be posted after submission times close, listed on the Smartwork website.
-The two lowest chapter grades will be dropped.
+The lowest chapter grade will be dropped.
 These homework sets are meant to help you identify the areas you're struggling with.
 Even though this work is graded, you are encouraged to work together if you find it beneficial to do so.
+Each student will complete their own submission.